rudderlabs/rudderstack-docs/rudderstack-sdk-integration-guides/rudderstack-ios-sdk.md

 {% endtab %}
 {% endtabs %}

-ii) Passing custom integrations while making any event call:
+### 2. Passing custom destinations while making any event call:

-This is helpful when you want to apply a set of custom integrations only to a particular event (or) if you want to override the custom integrations passed with the initialization of SDK for a particular event.
+This approach is helpful when you want to send only a particular event to the custom destination(s) or if you want to override the destinations passed with the SDK initialization for a particular event.

 {% tabs %}
 {% tab title="Objective-C" %}